-Since much of the assets at the Regional Wastewater Treatment Facility's now exceed 25 years of age and are at or near the end of their useful life, a great deal of labor and expenditures are required to maintain and rehabilitate and or replace the equipment in order to achieve reliable treatment levels.
-Several major construction projects were completed in 2020.
-They include the replacement of belt filter presses with rotary presses at the Seven Mile Beach/Middle Regional Wastewater Treatment Facility, the rehabilitation of wet wells at various regional pumping stations, and the replacement of the Gaseous Chlorine Disinfection System with Sodium hypochlorite at the Wildwood/Lower Regional Wastewater Treatment Facility.
-Other projects made significant progress toward completion, including the rehabilitation of the Authority-Wide Supervisory Control and Data Acquisition ("SCADA") system, the replacement of a 20" Force Main on Bay Avenue in the Ocean City Service Region, the rehabilitation of the Odor Control Systems at the Ocean City Regional, Seven Mile Beach/Middle Regional, and Wildwood/Lower Regional Wastewater Treatment Facilities, and the replacement of mechanical bar screens at the Seven Mile Middle Regional and Wildwood/Lower Regional Wastewater Treatment Facilities.
-The Authority also kicked off projects to convert the existing Coral Avenue Pump Station from a wet well, dry pit configuration to a submersible style station, replace pumps at the 32nd Street Pump Station in the Ocean City Service Region, replace pumps at the Spicer Avenue Pump Station in the Wildwood/Lower Service Region, replace Rotating Biological Contactors ("RBCs") at the Cape May Regional Wastewater Treatment Facility, replace scum systems at the Wildwood/Lower Township Regional and Seven Mile Beach/Middle Wastewater Treatment Facilities, and the decommissioning/demolition of the Sludge Composting Facility.
+Since much of the assets at the Regional Wastewater Treatment Facility's now exceed 25 years of age and are at or near the end of their useful life, a great deal of labor and expenditures are required to maintain and rehabilitate and or replace the equipment in order to achieve reliable treatment levels. construction projects were completed in 2021.
+They include the replacement of a 20" Force Main on Bay Avenue in the Ocean City Service Region, the replacement of pumps at the 69th Street Pump Station in the Seven Mile Beach/Middle Service Region, and the replacement of mechanical bar screens at the Seven Mile Beach/Middle and Wildwood/Lower Regional Wastewater Treatment Facilities.
+Other projects made significant progress toward completion.
+They include the rehabilitation of electrical services and emergency backup generators at various pump stations throughout the Service Regions, the rehabilitation of the Odor Control Systems at the Ocean City, Seven Mile Beach/Middle, and Wildwood/Lower Regional Wastewater Treatment Facilities, the rehabilitation of the Supervisory Control and Data Acquisition ("SCADA") system across the Service Regions, the upgrade the Coral Avenue Pump Station in the Cape May Service Region to a submersible style pump station, the replacement of pumps at the 32nd Street Pump Station in the Ocean City Service Region, the replacement of pumps at the Spicer Avenue Pump Station in the Wildwood/Lower Service Region, the replacement of Rotating Biological Contactors (RBCs) at the Cape May Regional and Ocean City Regional Wastewater Treatment Facilities, the replacement of scum systems at the Wildwood/Lower and Seven Mile Beach/Middle Regional Wastewater Treatment Facilities, and the decommissioning of utilities that serviced the Sludge Composting Facility.
+The Authority also kicked off projects to rehabilitate various concrete structures at the Wildwood/Lower Regional Wastewater Treatment Facility, rehabilitate rectangular clarifiers at the Seven Mile Beach/Middle and the Wildwood/Lower Regional Wastewater Treatment Facilities, and replace pumps at the Rosemary Road Pump Station in the Cape May Service Region and the 10th Street Pump Station in the Wildwood/Lower Service Region.
 Many of these projects are performed with the use of in-house engineering and skilled labor representing a significant savings to the Authority.

-In 2020, the Authority continued to operate its former Sludge Composting Facility as a "Sludge Transfer Facility".
+In 2021, the Authority continued to operate its former Sludge Composting Facility as a "Sludge Transfer Facility".
 Dewatered sludge generated by the four (4) Regional Wastewater Treatment Facilities is transported from the "Sludge Transfer Facility" to the Atlantic County Utilities Authority ("ACUA") as the primary means for disposal.
 Due to the Authority's sludge production exceeding the ACUA's operational capacity during certain points in the year, the Authority holds a contract with a third party hauling and disposal contractor as its secondary option.
 In 2017, the Authority, along with its consultant, completed a Long-Term Comprehensive Biosolids Management Plan ("Plan").
-The Plan outlines a short-term sludge disposal solution and four viable long-term solutions.
+The Plan outlines a short-term sludge disposal solution and four (4) viable long-term solutions.
 The Plan identified the Authority's current sludge management operation as the most viable short-term solution.
-While the Authority considers all four (4) long-term solutions as feasible, the current management operation continues to be the most viable.
+While the Authority considers all four (4) long term solutions as feasible, the current management operation continues to be the most viable.